Recoskie/Fl64/README.md

 alert( Fract[0] + "/" + Fract[1] + " = " + ( Fract[0] / Fract[1] ) );

-//Recalculate fraction with an cut off of 10.
+//Recalculate fraction with an cut off of 10 right near where an float gets rounded off in hardware.

-//gives 7/9.

-var Fract = FloatToFract( Float, 10 );
+var Fract = FloatToFract( Float, 10 ); //Now it gives 7/9.

 //Show fraction.